 The perpetrator of the hostility can be anyone from a coworker, employer, supervisor, intern, or any other person who regularly visits and has access to your work environment.

-How To File A Hostile Work Environment Claim
+How To File A Hostile Work Environment Claim in Arizona

 To protect workers from workplace hostility, state and federal laws are in place.
 If notifying your employer or supervisor did nothing to improve the situation, you may want to file a hostile work environment claim.
 Despite whether they are the ones conducting the inappropriate behavior, they had a responsibility to fix the situation.
 If they chose not to, they may be liable in a hostile work environment lawsuit.